thawkin3/react-clean-code/README.md

 6. Unnecessary anonymous function components: When passing a component as a prop to another component, you don't need to wrap this passed component in a function if the component does not accept any props.

 7. Undefined props: Undefined props are excluded, so don't worry about providing an `undefined` fallback if it's ok for the prop to be undefined.

+8. Setting state that relies on the previous state: Always set state as a function of the previous state if the new state relies on the previous state.